wiseman-timelord/Chat-Gradio-Gguf/README.md

 <br>Status: Alpha - Testing and bugfixing.

 ## Description
-Intended as a high-quality chat interface with uses include, Conversation and Programming, modes Rpg Game, Chat, programmed towards windows 10 non-WSL, with any Cpu/Gpu on GGUF models.
+Intended as a high-quality chat interface programmed towards windows 10 non-WSL, with any Cpu/Gpu on GGUF models.
 Dynamic modes enabling correct, interface and prompts, for relating theme of sessions, With the latest advancements, and no imposed, limitations or guidelines.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as, Gradio and Grok3Beta, will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
 Capable of all things possible through simple scripts and awesome libraries and modern GGUF LLMs.

 ### Features
-- **Operation Modes **:  "Chat" for general purpose, "Coder" for working on code, "Rpg" for customizable scenario themed interaction.
 - **Comprihensive CPU/GPU Support**: CPUs x64-CPU/AVX2/AVX512 and GPUs AMD/nVIDIA/Intel, with dropdown list selection supporting multi CPU/GPU setup.
 - **Research-Grade Tools**: Includes RAG, web search, chunking, summarization, TOT, no-THINK, and code formatting, and with file attachments.
 - **Virtual Environment**: Isolated Python setup in `.venv` with `models` and `data` directories.